What is Robocopy for Microsoft Windows?

 Unfortunately, Robocopy (vs Rsync) to move files has a set of limitations and bugs.
 It is a perfect solution for a single user sharing a few files within Windows OS.
-However, when it comes to scaling, Robocopy users can run into problems and a Robocopy alternative should be considered.
+However, when it comes to scaling, users can run into problems and a Robocopy alternative should be considered.

-Robocopy only works with Windows OS.
+Moving files with Robocopy only works with Windows OS.
 If some of your machines use other operating systems, say Linux, you won’t be able to create a two-way channel.
 Having a platform independent product as an alternative to Robocopy, like Resilio Connect, solves this problem.

 The only way to speed up Robocopy is to scale-up within a single system through multithreading.
 Multithreading is the ability of a CPU to execute multiple processes or threads concurrently, as supported by the operating system.
 So the speed of file processing with Robocopy vs. an alternative depends on the number of CPUs within a single system.
 Transfer performance will be limited by the CPU and bandwidth available to a single system.

 Robocopy Moves Files

 By default, Robocopy works within specified folders.
-If you need to synchronize or backup a file, it takes additional effort.
+If you need Robocopy to sync files or folder, it takes additional effort.
 To move files using Robocopy, files need to be selected or excluded using the optional filespec filtering argument.
 Filespecs can only refer to the filenames relative to the folders already selected for copying.
 Fully-qualified path names are not supported.
 Robocopy syntax also requires error handling.
 This behavior poses challenges to copying a subset of files within a large folder hierarchy.

-Most other tools, including Resilio Connect, rsync, and other vendor-specific utilities work with both files and folders.
+Most other Robocopy alternatives, including Resilio Connect, rsync, and other vendor-specific utilities work with both files and folders.

 Robocopy File Size Limit

 Robocopy can experience file size limitations, as Robocopy can’t handle terabyte-sized files.
 Windows has a finite amount of memory pool space that can be allocated to programs such as Robocopy; if the program uses all the memory available from that pool, errors start occurring.